 Indigenously-led churches honoring their specific identifying tribal markers is key to reaching the Eastern Ghao-Xong.
 Their tradition of sprinkling a sacrificed pig's blood above the doorway alludes to the Passover, which represents a redemptive analogy for faith in sacrificial blood.

-"Then the cloud covered the Tabernacle, and the glory of the Lord filled the Tabernacle.
-Moses could no longer enter the Tabernacle because the cloud had settled down over it, and the glory of the Lord filled the Tabernacle."
+"Then the cloud covered the tent of meeting, and the glory of the Lord filled the tabernacle.
+And Moses was not able to enter the tent of meeting because the cloud settled on it, and the glory of the Lord filled the tabernacle."
 Exodus 40:34-35

 Pray for many from this people group to experience the glory of the Lord and allow Him to transform them forever.

-Pray that the believers among the Ghao-Xong will form multiplying fellowships that will reveal the loving power of Christ to their unreached neighbors.
+Pray that the believers among the Ghao-Xong would form multiplying fellowships that would reveal the loving power of Christ to their unreached neighbors.
 Pray for the spiritual eyes of the Eastern Ghao-Xong to be opened to see the power and authority of the Holy Spirit above their traditional spirits.